muit/muit.github.io/content/posts/memory/introduction-to-allocators-and-arenas.md

 > Accessing RAM instead of CPU cache can be hundreds of times slower.
 >
 > Since `malloc` and `new` don't have context about our memory use-cases, the pointers allocated can be anywhere.
-> However, arenas can give us much better memory locality.
+> However, allocators can give us much better memory locality.

 > **Fragmentation**
 > ![Fragmentation](/img/fragmentation.png)
 > Fragmentation occurs when we have allocated and freed multiple times leaving gaps that are not big enough to fit new allocations.
 >
 > This means we will need to request more memory.
-Some arena algorithms dont have fragmentation at all, others have the information to reduce it further than `malloc` can.
+Some allocator algorithms don't have fragmentation at all.
+Others have the information to reduce it further than `malloc` can.

-From a technical design standpoint, we will also simplify code, _visualizing_ where memory is held at all times and under which rules.
+From a technical design standpoint, we will also simplify code, *visualizing* where memory is held at all times and under which rules.
 We can use the arena that fits our problem and change it if needed.

-## Types of Allocators and Arenas
+## Types of Allocators

-There are many types of allocators/arenas based on their algorithms.
+There are many types of allocators based on their algorithms.
 Each of them brings benefits as well as limitations.

 There is no way I could explain all of them, but let me give you a quick rundown of the simplest ones.